 The above chart is based on the assumption that you start work at 25, with a monthly pay of $3,000 with 4% annual pay increment.

-Even though our CPF OA account have grown by $230,000 compared to our OA contributions. we can still do more with the money, such as doing the CPF OA to SA transfer to maximise returns, or to take risk and invest in the equities market (7% returns assumed here)
+Even though our CPF OA account has grown by $230,000 compared to our OA contributions, we can still do more with the money, such as doing the CPF OA to SA transfer to maximise returns, or taking risk and investing in the equities market (7% returns assumed here).

-As there is a limit to how much CPF monies we can transfer to the SA account, the incremental benefit when we do the OA to SA transfer is limited, at an additional $100,000.
-This pales in comparison with we can achieve when we investing our CPF, with risk.
+As there is a limit to how much CPF monies we can transfer to our SA, the incremental benefit when we do the OA to SA transfer is limited, at an additional $100,000.
+This pales in comparison to what we can achieve when we investing our CPF, with risk.

-There is definitely risk with CPF investing, just that short term volatility matters a lot less than volatility with cash investment.
-We can frame it like buying a house that we are staying in - as long as we are confident that long term property prices will appreciate, and that we cannot use the money in the short term, then there is no point tracking and actively managing that money.
+There is definitely risk with CPF investing through the CPF Investment Scheme (CFPIS).
+The short-term price volatility involved in CPF investing matters a lot less than that with cash investments.
+We can frame it like buying a house that we are staying in - as long as we are confident that long-term property prices will appreciate, and that we cannot use the money in the short term, then there is no point tracking and actively managing that money.

-With cash investing, you have the a hundred and one other things you can do with the cash if you dont invest; for CPF, you can only use a significant sum of the money for housing.
-In that sense, it is easier to hold and stay invested long term to secure your retirement.
+With cash investing, you have a hundred and one other things you can do with the cash if you don't invest; for CPF, you can only use a significant sum of the money for housing.
+In that sense, it is easier to hold and stay invested for the long-term to secure your retirement.

-CPF is ultimately part of our wealth, even though we may not feel it.
-Every night we slog at work, every promotion and bonus we fight for, a sizable chunk of it is passed on to CPF.
-CPF is our money, and we should deliberate on how it should serve our lives better.
-As we can only withdraw CPF monies at 55, inevitably CPF monies are best used for wealth accumulation and retirement purposes, even though there is an opportunity cost involved.
+Our CPF is ultimately a part of our wealth, even though we may not feel it.
+Every night we slog at work and every promotion and bonus we fight for, a sizeable chunk of it is passed on to CPF.
+What is in our CPF is our money, and we should evaluate how it should serve our lives better.
+As we can only withdraw CPF monies when we turn 55, inevitably CPF monies are best used for wealth accumulation and retirement purposes, even though there is an opportunity cost involved.

-Now that we have established that investing CPF money has a meaningful impact to retirement, let us look at how best to maximise our chances of beating the 2.5% OA rates, or you can head on to our youtube webinar as we engage our viewers on how to maximise your CPF monies.
+Now that we have established that investing CPF money has a meaningful impact to retirement, let us look at how best to maximise our chances of beating the 2.5% OA rates, or you can head on to our Youtube webinar as we speak to our viewers on how to maximise your CPF monies.